HasanYahya101/Palate-Path-Vite/README.md

 ## Introduction

 A Simple CRUD based task tracking application that uses SQLite Cloud for database.
 It allows for moving tasks through states such as to-do, in-progress and done.
 It also allows for filtering of tasks.
+Please note, i have added functionality to delete oldest 500 rows from database if the total rows exceed 1000.
+This is to prevent too much data, from being uploaded to my Cloud Free Plan.

 ## UI Library